Cummins vs WEN

 Expert Analysis

 Cummins and WEN represent two very different approaches to the portable generator market.
-Cummins, operating under its well-known Onan sub-brand, fields a tightly curated lineup of just 5 models but delivers a strong average overall score of 6.7 out of 10.
-WEN, by contrast, offers a sprawling catalog of 81 published generators (73 scored), giving buyers far more options across wattage classes and fuel types, though its average overall score sits lower at 5.4 out of 10.
+Cummins, operating under its well-known Onan sub-brand, fields a tightly curated lineup of just 5 models but earns a strong average overall score of 6.7 out of 10.
+WEN, by contrast, offers a sprawling catalog of 81 published models (73 scored), giving buyers far more options across wattage classes and fuel types, though its average overall score settles at 5.4 out of 10.

 Key Differences